 The Bank has a requirement that all overseas-domiciled RITS members provide an independent legal opinion that the RITS Membership Agreement is enforceable in their home jurisdiction.
-This has been required for all new foreign RITS members since 2011, but it was not required of members who joined before then.
-Following the signing of new RITS Membership Agreements in 2017, the Bank has been working with foreign members on the provision of legal opinions that meet the Bank's requirements, in cases where members had not provided a legal opinion previously or their previous opinion required updating.
-The Bank is currently reviewing legal opinions that it has received from foreign members.
+Following the signing of new RITS Membership Agreements in 2017, the Bank has continued to work with foreign members on the provision of legal opinions that meet the Bank's requirements, in cases where members had not provided a legal opinion previously or their previous opinion required updating.
+The Bank has received and accepted legal opinions received from the majority of foreign members and expects to complete this process during the next assessment period.